Benjamin-Stefan/NvdReader/README.md

 5. Open a Pull Request.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to explore and contribute!